TutorKidsDad/Esp32/DFPlayer_bird_esp32/README.md

 Wiring
   -Potentiometer: Connect one side to GND, the other to VCC (3.3V), and the middle pin (wiper) to an analog pin, e.g., 34.
-Pin Connections
+-Pin Connections
-Component	ESP32 Pin	Notes
+--Component	ESP32 Pin	Notes
-Motion Sensor	GPIO 27	Connect VCC to 3.3V, GND to GND LED	GPIO 2	Connect the anode to GPIO 2, cathode to GND (use a resistor if necessary) Potentiometer	GPIO 34	Middle pin to GPIO 34, one side to GND, other side to 3.3V DFPlayer Mini	RX	GPIO 16 (connect to TX of DFPlayer)
+--Motion Sensor	GPIO 27	Connect VCC to 3.3V, GND to GND --LED	GPIO 2	Connect the anode to GPIO 2, cathode to GND (use a resistor if necessary) --Potentiometer	GPIO 34	Middle pin to GPIO 34, one side to GND, other side to 3.3V --DFPlayer Mini	RX	GPIO 16 (connect to TX of DFPlayer)
-	TX	GPIO 17 (connect to RX of DFPlayer)
+	-TX	GPIO 17 (connect to RX of DFPlayer)
-	VCC	Connect to 5V power supply
+	-VCC	Connect to 5V power supply
-	GND	Connect to GND
+	-GND	Connect to GND
-Speaker	Speaker	Connect according to DFPlayer specs
+-Speaker	Speaker	Connect according to DFPlayer specs
 ## Code Explanation
 The code initializes the motion sensor and DFPlayer Mini.
 When motion is detected, it plays a random audio file for a duration determined by the potentiometer setting.